ankit1khare/ankit1khare.github.io/_posts/2018-04-11-Introduction-to-Convolution-Neural-Networks.md

 ---
 layout: post
-excerpt: Don't worry, it's easier than it sounds
+excerpt: "Don't worry, it's easier than it sounds"
-images:
-  - url: /assets/Cover.png
 ---

 ## Introduction to Convolutional Neural Networks